disclaimer

 Missoula, MT 59802

-Phone:(406) 542-7260 (Clerk's Office)
+Phone: (406) 542-7260 (Clerk's Office)

 Fax: (406) 542-7272 (Clerk's Office)

 The Montana bankruptcy court also provides records via the Voice Case Information System.
-Individuals can use the service at no charge and in their preferred languages by calling (866) 222-8029 and following the automated voice instructions to listen to the information they want.
+Individuals may use the service at no charge and in their preferred languages by calling (866) 222-8029 and following the automated voice instructions to listen to the information they want.

 How do I Find Out if My Bankruptcy Case is Closed in Montana?